Marc-Beyer/share-planner-server/README.md

 #spring.jpa.show-sql: true
 ```

-You should now be able to start the application :D
+Now you should be able to start the application :D